solvaholic/octodns-sync/README.md

 If you have configured `plan_outputs` for **octodns**, PlanHtml or PlanMarkdown output will be written to `$GITHUB_WORKSPACE/octodns-sync.plan`.

-For convenience, this file is output by this action as the `plan` output if you need to use it in subsequent steps.
+For convenience, this file is output by this action as the `plan` output so you may use it in subsequent steps.

-### Log file
+### log

-`octodns-sync` will compare your configuration file to the configurations your providers have, and report any planned changes.
-The command logs this output in the workflow run log.
+`octodns-sync` does not write its output to the workflow run log.
+Its output will be written to `$GITHUB_WORKSPACE/octodns-sync.log`.

-That same output is saved to `$GITHUB_WORKSPACE/octodns-sync.log`.
+For convenience, this file is output by this action as the `log` output so you may use it in subsequent steps.

 ### Add pull request comment